 So, let me explain this in layman’s terms.

 Multi-tenancy means that a single instance of the software and all of the supporting infrastructure serves multiple customers.
 Each customer shares the software application and also shares a single database.
 The data is tagged in the database as belonging to one customer or another, and the software is smart enough to know who the data belongs to.

 A single instance of the software and all of the supporting infrastructure serves a single customer.
 With single tenancy, each customer has their own independent database and instance of the software.
 With this option, there’s essentially no sharing going on.
 Everyone has their own, separate from everyone else.

 Each of these options comes with their associated pros and cons within the context of enterprise-grade software.
 (And when I talk about enterprise software, I mean software that any size business uses to solve problems.)

-From our own experiences with many types of businesses, from small start-ups to the Fortune 1000, I’m going to focus on highlighting the virtues of single tenancy over multi-tenancy.
+From our own experiences with many types of businesses using digital workplace software, from small start-ups to the Fortune 500, I’m going to focus on highlighting the virtues of single tenancy over multi-tenancy.